wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     (5) Every person who contravenes subsection (1) or subsection (2) commits an offence and is liable on conviction to the penalty set out in [section 67(fb)][118].

-    Section 63B: inserted, on 1 October 1996, by [section 316(1)][157] of the Fisheries Act 1996 (1996 No 88).
+    Section 63B: inserted, on 1 October 1996, by [section 316(1)][158] of the Fisheries Act 1996 (1996 No 88).

-    Section 63B(5): replaced, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 63B(5): replaced, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

 ##### 64 Offences in relation to wildlife sanctuaries

-*   Every person who, without lawful authority, breaches or fails to comply with any of the provisions of this Act relating to wildlife sanctuaries or of any Order in Council under [section 9][18] commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(3)][124].
+*   Every person who, without lawful authority, breaches or fails to comply with any of the provisions of this Act relating to wildlife sanctuaries or of any Order in Council under [section 9][18] commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(7)][124].

-    Section 64: replaced, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 64: replaced, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

+    Section 64: amended, on 25 October 2013, by [section 25][239] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 64: amended, on 24 May 2013, by [section 6][232] of the Wildlife Amendment Act 2013 (2013 No 18).
+    Section 64: amended, on 24 May 2013, by [section 6][240] of the Wildlife Amendment Act 2013 (2013 No 18).

 ##### 65 Other offences

-*   (1) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(1)][124] who---
+*   (1) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(5)][124] who---

     *   (a) gives or agrees to give or offers to any ranger or to any officer or servant of the Department or the New Zealand Fish and Game Council or any Fish and Game Council or to any person under the control of any ranger or of any officer or servant of the Department or the New Zealand Fish and Game Council or any Fish and Game Council any gift or consideration as an inducement or reward for any act done or to be done, or any forbearance observed or to be observed, or any favour shown or to be shown, by that ranger, officer, servant, or person in or in relation to the exercise of any powers or the discharge of any duties vested in or imposed on that ranger, officer, servant, or person under this Act, or, who being a ranger or an officer or servant of the Department or the New Zealand Fish and Game Council or any Fish and Game Council or a person under the control of any ranger or of any officer or servant of the Department or the New Zealand Fish and Game Council or any Fish and Game Council, accepts or agrees to accept or solicits any such gift or consideration as aforesaid: